 It will uplift and inspire you for your weekend!

-In Meditation, we will be softening into a beautiful and heart expanding Loving Kindness meditation, then will flow into a soul nourishing silent meditation.
+When this is complete, we then will flow into a soul nourishing silent meditation.

 Both Meditation and Chanting are FREE!
 (Donations accepted)

 Studies show that meditation and chanting have positive effects on your emotions, brain and body – calming emotions, increasing the ability to process information and even softening physical pain.
 The National Institute of Health (NIH) tells us that meditation may physically change the brain and body, potentially improving many health problems with lasting effects beyond the time you spend in meditation.